ABOUT THE SERIES

 Leiyn stared at the beast in the clearing as it feasted on a deer.
 A thorned lion, Tadeo had called it, and Leiyn judged it an apt name.
 Black spines bristled around its neck, sharp as any porcupine's, but large enough to gore a man.
 They marked it as male, for the females only had thorns along their back.

 The rest of the creature was no less impressive.
-His body stretched longer than a human’s, and was built with powerful muscles evident beneath its short, orange coat.
+His body stretched longer than a human's and was built with powerful muscles evident beneath a short, orange coat.
 When he looked up after ripping free a fresh bite of flesh, his amber eyes seemed to possess a sharp intelligence.
-Each of the lion's massive paws had sharp claws.
-Even his flicking tail was a weapon, a fan of smaller spines tipping it.
+Each of the lion's massive paws were tipped with sharp claws.
+Even his flicking tail was a weapon, smaller spines fanning out from the end of it.

 Here was a sight few in the world could claim to see, even among her fellow rangers.
 Won't Isla be jealous.
 Leiyn smirked as she anticipated her friend's expression.